manuel-192/remirror/README.md

 remirror --help
 ## Changes
 0.1.9: 2018-Sep-15
-- Added option --save that allows to save the resulting ranked mirror file directly in /etc/pacman.d.
+- Added option --save that allows saving the ranked mirrorlist file directly into /etc/pacman.d.

 0.1.6: 2018-Sep-07
 - Added remirror-bash-completion.
 And because of the completion support, most options are required to start with two hyphens.